pingcap/docs-cn/op-guide/build.md

 # Create a root path for building and installing TiDB.
 mkdir -p /Users/tidb
 export TIDB_PATH=/Users/tidb
-# All the binary executions are installed in `bin` directory.
+# All the binaries are installed in the `bin` directory.
 mkdir -p $TIDB_PATH/bin
 ```